-I’ve also used Tamari in salads, dressings, and marinades.
-Can you tell we love Tamari?
+I’ve also used tamari in salads, dressings, and marinades.
+Can you tell we love tamari?
 Oh yea!
 You’re a food science enthusiast like me, you’ll love learning more about the history of San-J Tamari and their brewing process here.

-What better way to nourish your body while tackling those thanksgiving leftovers than with this naturally gluten free Turkey Chow Fun Tamari zoodles recipe!
-Excuse the run on sentence.
-I get excited!
+What better way to nourish your body while tackling those thanksgiving leftovers than with this naturally gluten free Turkey Chow Fun zucchini stir fry recipe, made with tamari sauce?!

 That being said, let’s get the recipe.